 In 1964, the company became a subsidiary of the international giant British Tobacco, now known as Coca-Cola Amatil.
 BT also bought many well-known soft drink brands in other states, including Hall’s in South Australia, Marchants in Victoria, Ecks and Shelleys in New South Wales and Gests in Western Australia.
 Eventually all these brands disappeared, to be replaced by Kirks.

-However, the Kirks range still varies from state to state, with some of the distinctive flavours carried over from previous brands.
+The Kirks range still varies from state to state, with some of the distinctive flavours carried over from previous brands.
 Thus there is Sno Drop (a kind of creaming soda) in South Australia, Kole Beer in Western Australia and Fruita in Victoria, South Australia and Tasmania.
 Also co-opted into the range were Old Stoney Ginger Beer (originally Hall’s) and Big Sars.
 Other products include Creaming Soda, Ginger Ale, Lemonade, Lemon Squash, Pasito, Portello and a range of mixer drinks.